PrasanKumar93/fashion-dataset-formatter/readme.md

 # Fashion dataset formatter

+## Overview

+This tool aims to optimize the storage of a large fashion dataset, focusing on reducing the disk space required without compromising much on the quality of data.

-## Requirement
+## Key Features

-To reduce fashion dataset size on disk

-- Reduce image size (convert image to .webp format and resize), **870 MB -> 180MB**
-- Reduce json size (Consider required json fields only and gzip json file), **15 GB -> 4.12 GB**
+- **Image Optimization**: Converts and resizes images to .webp format.
+Reduced dataset size from 15 GB to 4.12 GB for over 44,000 products.
+- **JSON Compression**: Streamlines JSON files by keeping only essential fields and applies gzip compression, reducing size from 870 MB to 180 MB.
-- Move product image and json in single folder (folder name == productId)
+- **Organized File Structure**: Each product's image and JSON are stored in a dedicated folder named after the productId.
-- Group products in multiples of 1000 into new folders like 01,02,03...etc, to create smaller datasets

-## Test application

-Original dataset can be downloaded from [online fashion dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset)
+- **Dataset Segmentation**: Organizes products into subfolders, each containing up to 1000 products, for manageable dataset chunks (e.g., folders named 01, 02, 03, etc.).

+## Testing the Application

+The original dataset is available at [Fashion Product Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset).

-### After download
+### Setup Instructions

+1. Download the dataset from the above link.
-- Copy all or required json files from "fashion-dataset/styles" to "data/product-data/"
+1. Transfer the required JSON files from `fashion-dataset/styles` to `data/product-data/`.

-- Copy all or required images from "fashion-dataset/images" to "data/product-images/"
+1. Move the desired images from `fashion-dataset/images` to `data/product-images/`.

-### Start app
+### Starting the Application

+Run the following command to start the application:

 ```sh
 npm start